We're giving you the chance to win back the value of your meal - every time you dine this month!

 colourful sauces, rice and chicken on a wood table

 What: For a smart yet informal Indian meal out, take a trip to Magic Spices in New Brighton, a short drive across the river from Liverpool centre.
 The dishes on the speciality menu are where the restaurant really stands out.
-Try Nawaabi Naan (slow-roasted lamb shank), Jinga Goa (a Goan spicy prawn dish) or something cooked in their clay oven.
+Try Nawaabi Raan (slow-roasted lamb shank), Jinga Goa (a Goan spicy prawn dish) or the tandoori king prawns which come straight from the clay oven.
 Their food is also available for delivery if you can't quite muster the enthusiasm to leave home.

 Where: 225 Seabank Road, New Brighton, CH45 1HE